isebby/isebby/README.md

 - 👋 Hi, I’m Ian Sebby
 - 👀 I’m interested in Data Science, Maching Learning, and Econometrics.
-- 🌱 I’m currently learning Statistics and Economics at the University of Tennessee, Knoxxville.
+- 🌱 I’m currently learning Statistics and Economics at the University of Tennessee, Knoxville.